STILL HAVE QUESTIONS? Contact us via email or give us a call at (503) 233-4675

 How spicy is the food?

-It's spicy, but most people seem to enjoy it!
-We surveyed about 60 guests at our first pop-up in March and nearly everyone said the spice level was "just right."
+It depends.
+The chick'n and polos (jackfruit) curries are spicy, so the kottu made with them is also spicy.
 With rice and curry, there's usually one or two dishes that are spicier than the others -- but you're supposed to eat it by trying different combinations of dishes for each bite, so you can mix the spicier dishes with the mellower ones.

 Is the rice and curry plate for one person?